 Generally, a beginner surfboard may cost between $380 and $1,030 or more.
-Starting doesn’t require you to get the expensive surfboard.
+Starting doesn’t require you to get an expensive surfboard.
 You only need one that will gain you experience.
-Eventually, you can move on more costly surfboards as you get better.
+Eventually, you can move on to more costly surfboards as you get better.

 Table of Contents

 What you must note if you are a beginner or a medium rider is the shape of the board, your riding style, and your body physique.
 These factors will help you figure out the best surfboard for you.
 But, since you are at the starting line, it would be best to stick to avoiding shortboards and gun boards.

 Shortboards and gun boards are not recommended to beginners as these require a certain level of expertise.
 Longboards measuring 8ft+ are what you should start with.
 They offer plenty of stability and help you learn how to stand while also making it easier to paddle to waves.